 (a) rule 19.2 (change of parties – general);

 (b) rule 19.6 (special provisions about adding or substituting parties after the end of a relevant limitation period(GL)); and

 (c) rule 17.4 (amendments of statement of case after the end of a relevant limitation period).

 (a) a party applies to amend their statement of case in one of the ways mentioned in this rule; and

 (b) a period of limitation has expired under –

 (ii) the Foreign Limitation Periods Act 19842; or

 (iii) any other enactment which allows such an amendment, or under which such an amendment is allowed.

-(2) The court may allow an amendment whose effect will be to add or substitute a new claim, but only if the new claim arises out of the same facts or substantially the same facts as a claim in respect of which the party applying for permission has already claimed a remedy in the proceedings.
+(2) The court may allow an amendment whose effect will be to add or substitute a new claim, but only if the new claim arises out of the same facts or substantially the same facts as are already in issue on as a claim in respect of which the party applying for permission has already claimed a remedy in the proceedings.